-"Dumb Blonde" was written by Nashville songwriter Curly Putnam - it was of Dolly Parton's few early hits that she did not write herself.
+"Dumb Blonde" was written by Nashville songwriter Curly Putman - it was one of Dolly Parton's few early hits that she did not write herself.
 It was her first chart hit, reaching #24 on the Country singles charts in mid-1967.
-Ironically, Parton's record label at the time, Monument, was reluctant to let her record Country material, instead trying to sell her as a Brenda Lee-style Pop artist.
-Though she had released a number of singles during her prior two years with Monument, they were all aimed at the Pop market, and failed to chart.
+Ironically, Parton's record label at the time, Monument, was reluctant to let her record country material, instead trying to sell her as a Brenda Lee-style pop artist.
+Though she had released a number of singles during her prior two years with Monument, they were all aimed at the pop market, and failed to chart.
 She was known primarily as a songwriter for other artists during this time, not a singer or recording artist.

-The song's refrain, "Just because I'm blonde, don't think I'm dumb, 'cause this dumb blond ain't nobody's fool" is a fairly accurate summation of Parton's public persona.
+The song's refrain, "Just because I'm blonde, don't think I'm dumb, 'cause this dumb blonde ain't nobody's fool," is a fairly accurate summation of Parton's public persona.

 Suggestion credit: Mark - Boston, MA, for above 2

 Dolly Parton recorded a new version of the song with Miranda Lambert for the soundtrack of the 2018 Netflix film Dumplin'.